ltgcgo/painted-palette/README.md

 * Make sure that Bash, cURL and unzip are installed on your system.
 * Install the helper script with `bash <(curl -Ls https://sh.ltgc.cc/sh/palette)`.
 Takes at most 20 seconds to finish on a relatively acceptable Internet connection.
   * Try `bash <(curl -Ls https://github.com/ltgcgo/painted-palette/raw/main/src/bash/install.sh)` if the above command does not work.
-  * ~~If you're on iOS with iSH, run with `wget https://github.com/ltgcgo/painted-palette/raw/main/src/bash/ish.sh -O - | sh` instead.~~ Node.js on iOS is broken.
 * How would you like to run it?
   * If you just need it to manage a single account, run `./palette-bot paint <yourRedditUsername> <yourRedditPassword>` directly.
     * If you have enabled 2FA, the OTP field is also available.
 Try running `./palette-bot paint <yourRedditUsername> <yourRedditPassword> <otp>`.
-  * If you need it to manage multiple, run `./palette-bot batch`.
+  * If you need it to manage multiple, or just want a nice GUI, run `./palette-bot batch`.
 You can specify a port for it to listen on, but it'd be on `14514` by default.
     * If you don't know much about commands, just use your favourite browser and click on that URL it shows.
-Then you can do everything there.
+You can do everything there.
     * If you prefer CLI, use `./palette-bot ctl`.
 Set the custom port number as the `PORT` environment variable if you have that defined.
 Help is available with `./palette-bot help ctl`.
   * What if you want to have more than 5 accounts going, or just want to hide your IP to Reddit?
     * If you don't know much about commands, replace `./palette-bot` in the examples above with `./palette-proxy`.
 It will do everything for you automatically, just do not manage more than 30 accounts this way.
 This will considered as a "standalone proxy" by the program.